-Wheeler and Hamilton 6th Grade Summer Reading 2013
+Hamilton and Wheeler 6th Grade Summer Reading 2014

 Please read one book of your own choosing and the book listed below and complete the following assignments:

-As you read A Long Journey Home, take brief notes at the top of each page.
+As you read A Long Journey Home by Julius Lester, take brief notes at the top of each page.
 Each note should mention a character and an action.

 Your creative assignment for A Long Journey Home is to make a 6 window cartoon (one page or poster board sectioned into 6 squares).
 Each window should depict an event from one of the 6 chapters in the book.
 At the bottom of each window, write a sentence of your own about the event depicted.
 On the first day of school, bring in the book containing your notes and the cartoon.

 As you read your “free choice” book, find 3 props that would be representative of 3 main ideas in the book.
 Bring in the book and the 3 props on the first day of school.
 Have fun!

 Write a 250+ word, typed, descriptive, three paragraph essay explaining how you feel about independent reading as an activity.
 In the body (middle) paragraph, mention a few themes and characters from books you have read, and write about why you think you remember those best.
 Plan on writing down some notes first, (early July) and handwriting a rough draft or detailed outline (mid-late July) to be handed in along with the final, typed essay (August).
 Notes, outline/rough draft, and final essay are due the first day of school.

 Wheeler 7th Grade Summer Reading 2014

 Choose three (3) books to read over the summer.
 Any genre is okay.
 Please be ready to discuss the books when we meet in September.

 Rising 8th graders should read as widely as possible over the summer, pursuing individual interests and passions in a variety of genres.